Connect with others who understand.

 Asbestos is a fibrous material that was commonly used as insulation in older buildings.
 If asbestos fibers are inhaled or ingested, they can become permanently trapped in the body.
 This can cause inflammation and irritate the lungs, eventually leading to cancer.

-People who work with asbestos and are exposed to large amounts of it have a greater risk of developing mesothelioma, a type of lung cancer.
+People who work with asbestos and are exposed to large amounts of it have a greater risk of developing mesothelioma, a form of cancer that originates in the lining around the lungs, called pleura.
 Asbestos can be found in many workplaces, such as mills, mines, textile plants, and shipyards.
 Furthermore, the lung cancer risk is much greater in workers exposed to asbestos who also smoke.
 Most cases of lung cancer occur at least 15 years after the first exposure to asbestos.

 Chemicals in the Workplace